Files

 writeFile "baby-names.txt" "Slar\nBizness\nRuckus\n"

-If we don't want to assemble a single String that we output all at once, we can use openFile from the System.IO module.
-It returns a file handle, which we can pass to the accompanying hPutStrLn to output one line at a time:
+If we don't want to assemble a single String that we output all at once, we use openFile from the System.IO module.
+It returns a file handle, which we pass to the accompanying hPutStrLn to output one line at a time:

 import System.IO